 Our ENT wanted to determine if we should remove our son’s tonsils at the same time.
 She ordered a sleep study to determine if his tonsils were posing any difficulties.
 In this case, our son did not present with any obvious sleep disorder (though he had never slept through the night; at two years old, this is not an uncommon occurrence).
 The pediatric sleep study was simply ordered to determine whether he needed a tonsillectomy and adenoidectomy.

 Helpful Tips for Kids

-- Distractions - While the child is having various leads and sensors placed, a portable DVD player, handheld video device or other distraction will be of enormous help in keeping a child calm.
+- Distractions - While the child has various leads and sensors placed, a portable DVD player, handheld video device or other distraction will greatly help keep a child calm.
 A lollipop may also distract young children during the set-up of EEG leads and other sensors.

 - Comfort items - Be sure to bring any comforting sleep items (a favorite stuffed animal or blanket) to the sleep study.

 - Pajamas - Dress children in two-piece pajama sets without "feet."
 Many sensors will have to be threaded up the legs of the pants, and this is much easier to accomplish when two-piece pajamas are worn.

 - Infants who are nursing - For nursing moms, a sleep study can be a trying time.
 The baby is often in a crib and difficult to move because of all the attached leads.
 If possible, it is wise to express milk and feed the baby from a bottle during the sleep study.